LTU-RAI/ExplorationRRT/README.md

 ```bash
     ./start_errt_no_gpu.sh
 ```
-Once you are inside the docker container, please run the following command to start the REF tmux session.
+Once you are inside the docker container, please run the following command to start the E-RRT tmux session.
-This session will launch the REF sub-modules and a Rviz window to visualize the drone exploring the cave environment.
+This session will launch the E-RRT sub-modules and a Rviz window to visualize the drone exploring the cave environment.

 ```bash
 tmuxinator errt